 This type of hotel AI seems the most likely to pick up in popularity.
 It's easy to implement and it doesn't take away from the special and personal customer service that people expect from luxury hotels.

-guests will be able to ask questions about the area, order room service, control lights, drapes, heating and cooling, TV and of course control music.
+Guests are to ask questions about the area, order room service, control lights, drapes, heating and cooling, TV, and of course control music.

 Is AI in hotels counterproductive to great customer service?

-The big question to ask is, how will artificial intelligence in hotels impact on customer service?
+The big question to ask is, how does AI in hotels impact customer service?
 There is a way to combine a personalised and charming human interaction in unison with technology.